mdcatapult/aurac-web-plugin/README.md

 ### Debugging with chrome
 If you set `export WEB_EXT_TARGET=chromium` then `npm start` will boot it into chromium.
 You can also use `export WEB_EXT_CHROMIUM_PROFILE=/a/dir` but you need to create the directory first (unlike with Firefox & `export WEB_EXT_PROFILE_CREATE_IF_MISSING`).

+You might find it easier to use the Aurac code created with `npm run unopt` when debugging in a browser.

 ### Firefox Promises & sendMessage
 Due to how Firefox uses [web extension polyfills](https://github.com/mozilla/webextension-polyfill/issues/172) the following [bug](https://bugzilla.mozilla.org/show_bug.cgi?id=1456531) means that Firefox needs to use a vanilla Promise object rather than the polyfill it is given.
 You can `Promise.resolve("A value")` ok but not as an inner function like
 ```js